-On February 5, 2015, Mr. McGuinn and Mr. Sanders notified the Company of their intent to retire, effective April 23, 2015, in accordance with the Company's director retirement guideline.
+Ms. Hill's and Mr. Brown's terms as directors expire at the 2016 annual meeting and they are nominees for election into the indicated class.
+Mr. Barlett has notified the Company of his intent to retire, effective April 21, 2016, in accordance with the Company's director retirement guideline.